<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 • Ensure new sales reps are prepared and competent to handle all kinds of sales scenarios.

-• Help existing sales reps continue to develop their skills and knowledge so they can close more deals.
+• Help existing sales reps continue developing their skills and knowledge to close more deals.

-• Help sales managers monitor the progress and accomplishments of each sales rep, and step in to provide coaching when needed.
+• Help sales managers monitor the progress and accomplishments of each sales rep and step in to provide sales coaching when needed.

 Unfortunately, a traditional LMS is not outcome-oriented.
-The sole purpose of an LMS is to simply provide knowledge through training.
+The sole purpose of an LMS is to provide knowledge through training initiatives.

-While a corporate LMS may provide simple reports on test scores and display the number of users who completed a course, they typically lack the ability to create in-depth, customized reports on things such as:
+While a corporate LMS may provide simple reports on test scores and display the number of users who completed a course, they cannot typically create in-depth, customized reports on metrics like:

 • What impact training is having on specific business objectives

-• How much time a user is spending on any given course
+• How much time a user spends on any given course

 • What content was accessed by users (and which content is unnecessary)